 Even though BCAAs are still essential for human health and actually serve as a good source of fuel for workouts, they simply don’t build muscle without the help of EAAs.

 Here’s how EAAs can support your performance in ways that BCAAs cannot:

 - Muscle Maintenance: EAAs help preserve muscle mass, especially when training in a fasted state.
 They help decrease muscle damage and promote a healthy inflammatory response.

 - Exercise Recovery: Supplementing with EAAs after working out increases muscle protein synthesis and helps grow muscle mass.
 This may support faster recovery and less fatigue after training.

 - Appetite Regulation: Having the right balance of amino acids may help with appetite and hunger pangs because EAAs activate the brain cells that regulate hunger and feelings of fullness.

 - Cognitive Function: Ample tryptophan is necessary to make serotonin in order to promote good sleep and better cognitive performance.

 - Improved Sleep: Amino acid supplementation has been shown to improve sleep and mood.

-The verdict is in: EAAs beat out BCAAs as the best amino acid supplement, and their benefits go far beyond building muscle.
 EAAs are a true nutritional powerhouse that can help you optimize your training, recovery, sleep, mood, and so much more.

 What other questions do you have about EAAs?
 What’s the most interesting benefit you’ve experienced from them?
 Leave your comments, questions, and feedback below!